gitlabhq/gitlab-runner/docs/install/index.md

 There are three ways to install it.
 Use Docker, download a binary manually, or use a repository for rpm/deb packages.

+GitLab Runner officially supported binaries are available for the following architectures:

+- x86, amd64, ARM64, s390x

+Official packages are available for the following distributions:

+- CentOS, Debian, Ubuntu, RHEL, Fedora

 You can find information on the different installation methods below.

 You can also view installation instructions in GitLab by going to your project's